-It’s hard to find a succinct way to describe a man with over 23 years experience as an innovator and restless proponent of fascinating forward-thinking music, let’s use legend, it is sometimes over-used, sometimes misplaced, but in this case it is entirely accurate.
+It’s hard to find a succinct way to describe a man with nearly 30 years of experience as an innovator and restless proponent of fascinating forward-thinking music, art, broadcasting and writing.
+Let’s use legend, it is sometimes over-used, sometimes misplaced, but in this case it is entirely accurate.
 His rich history is matched only by his tireless need to keep pushing forward, and as a result he remains one of the most exciting and important DJ/Producers in the business as fans of all ages will testify.

-With several EPs, for the likes of Gomma, Optimo Music, Tiger Sushi, Southern Fried, Batty Bass, Days Of Being Wild, Clouded Vision and Join Our Club, and with a raft of top-notch recent remixes for the likes of Paul Weller, Bryan Ferry, Andrew Weatherall, Erol Alkan and Boys Noize, Asphodells, Justice, Klaxons, Stay Bless, Cheval Sombre, Sunshine Underground, Steve Mason, and 2 Bears, Justin shows no sign of slowing down creatively.
+With several EPs, for the likes of Gomma, Optimo Music, Tiger Sushi, Southern Fried, Batty Bass, Days Of Being Wild, Clouded Vision, Darkroom Dubs, Paradise Palms, Throne of Blood and Join Our Club, and with a raft of top-notch recent remixes for the likes of Paul Weller, Bryan Ferry, Andrew Weatherall, Erol Alkan and Boys Noize, Asphodells, Justice, Klaxons, Stay Bless, Cheval Sombre, Sunshine Underground, Steve Mason, Heretic, Warriors of the Dystotheque, Jamal H, Drones Club, Raf Rundell/Selfie Boy, 2 Bears, PBR Streetgang and Noel Gallagher’s High Flying Birds, the latter reaching No1 in the UK vinyl single charts, Justin shows no sign of slowing down creatively.

 Justin began his journey as a student in Manchester.
 Attracted by the flourishing musical heritage of the town, he soon fell in love with the emerging alien machine funk that would become the Acid House scene.
-Working at the legendary Eastern Bloc records, it wasn’t long before he began to make his mark as a DJ, creating and curating two of the U’Ks seminal Balearic House clubs in Spice (with Greg Fenton) and Most Excellent, where the young Chemical Brothers found inspiration.
+Working at the legendary Eastern Bloc records, it wasn’t long before he began to make his mark as a DJ, creating and curating two of the UK’s seminal Balearic House clubs in Spice (with Greg Fenton) and Most Excellent, where the young Chemical Brothers found inspiration.

-Through out the 90s Justin was consistently found at the cutting-edge of clubland, whether it be in his own genre-crunching Rebellious Jukebox (the blueprint for eclectic clubs like the Heavenly Social), the sweaty techno and electronica mecca that was Sleuth, or providing the underground alternative at Cream.
+Throughout the 90s Justin was consistently found at the cutting-edge of clubland, whether it be in his own genre-crunching Rebellious Jukebox (the blueprint for eclectic clubs like the Heavenly Social), the sweaty techno and electronica mecca that was Sleuth, or providing the underground alternative at Cream.
 Justin became the bye word for uncompromising jacking, but with a party guaranteed.

-The early 90s also saw Justin begin a fruitful remixing career starting with local band Mad Jacks, he moved swiftly on to re-work, Erasure, Bjork, Happy Mondays, New Order, Talk Talk, Stereo MCs, Gary Clail, Fini Tribe, Felix Da Housecat and Chicken lips, to name but a few in a terrifyingly huge catalogue.
+The early 90s also saw Justin begin a fruitful remixing career starting with local band Mad Jacks, he moved swiftly on to re-work, Erasure, Bjork, Happy Mondays, New Order, Talk Talk, Stereo MCs, Gary Clail, Fini Tribe, Felix Da Housecat and Chicken lips, to name but a few in a huge catalogue.
 Inevitably his own productions soon took centre stage, and he scored several top 40 hits and an appearance on Top of The Pops with his genre defying Lionrock.
 Touring with the likes of The Chemical Brothers, the Cocteau Twins and Death In Vegas, Lionrock became one of the bands that defined the growing confidence of dance music and its potential to flourish and mutate into so many fascinating hybrids, producing some of dance music’s most famous tracks along the way.
 Songs like ‘Packet of Peace’, ‘Rude Boy Rock’ and ‘Carnival’ appear in almost any list of stone-cold classics worth their salt.

-As the new millennium dawned, Robertson moved on, releasing several singles for Bugged Out, with whom he has had a long and fruitful relationship.
+As the new millennium dawned, Justin moved on, releasing several singles for Bugged Out, with whom he has had a long and fruitful relationship.
 In 2001 he conjured up and another genre defining release with his Revtone project, the eponymous album becoming something of a cult hit for the Nuphonic label, it brought primitive house and no wave disco into the digital age.
 The seminal track ‘Love Movement’ was reworked to devastating effect by Ulrich Schnauss, who has often cited Justin’s work as an influence, anchoring itself to almost every top 10 end of year chart in 2003.

-Justin also found time to produce the achingly beautiful ‘Yes It Is’ with Tim Burgess, record reggae in Jamaica with Ernest Ranglin and Nadine Sutherland, front the art-rock combo Thee Earls, write songs for two Fatboy Slim albums and run his own Neverwork label releasing several singles that found favour with everyone from Ellen Alien to Paul Woolford, before embarking on the latest sonic adventure known as The Deadstock 33s.
+Justin also found time to produce the achingly beautiful ‘Yes It Is’ with Tim Burgess, record reggae in Jamaica with Ernest Ranglin and Nadine Sutherland, front the art-rock combo Thee Earls, write songs for two Fatboy Slim albums and run his own Neverwork label releasing several singles that found favour with everyone from Ellen Alien to Paul Woolford, before embarking on the latest sonic adventure known as Justin Robertson’s Deadstock 33s.

-He has also found time to paint and produced a collection also entitled “Everything is Turbulence” which opened at the Maurice Einhardt Neu Gallery in London in February 2015 before taking it on the road to Leeds, Manchester, Stockholm and Limerick.
+The first collection was called “Everything is Turbulence” which opened at the Maurice Einhardt Neu Gallery in London in February 2015 before taking it on the road to Leeds, Manchester, Stockholm and Limerick.

 As noted above, he just keeps pushing forward.